 A new Welcome to Stittsville sign was unveiled on June 24, 2017

 The first of these enhancements is a new bilingual Welcome to Stittsville sign, which was unveiled on June 24, 2017.

 INSTALLATION OF CANADIAN FLAG

 In recognition of Canada’s 150 Anniversary celebrations, a 40-foot flag pole and Canadian Flag were also installed next to the sign.
 The flag-raising ceremony was attended by local Councillor Shad Qadri and RCMP Constable Stuart Ollerhead.
 Complimentary Beaver Tails and Tim Hortons coffee were served, making it a truly Canadian occasion – eh.

 CONSTRUCTION OF RECREATIONAL FACILITIES

-The next step in our Public – Private Partnership will be the construction of recreational facilities, including walking paths, park benches, a gazebo, fitness equipment, golf putting green, shuffleboard, bocci ball court, and pickle ball court.
-These facilities will be available for the use of not only our residents, but the entire community – all at no cost to taxpayers.
+In addition to the above two initiatives, our partnership has resulted in the construction of recreational facilities, including walking paths, a gazebo, Fit-benches, golf putting green, bocce court, and a pickleball court. (pickleball is one word, not two) These facilities are for the use and enjoyment of not only our residents but the entire community – all at no cost to taxpayers.

 GOULBOURN MUSEUM PARTNERSHIP

 In recognition of the deep roots that many of our residents have in the Stittsville area, Hazeldean Gardens has formed a partnership with the Goulbourn Museum to have a rotating selection of artifacts from the museum presented at the retirement residence.
-In addition, there will be large map displayed in our library, which identifies all of the original family farm plots in the area.
+In addition, there is a large map displayed in our library, which identifies all of the original family farm plots in the area.